HosseinAgha/persian-katex-plugin/README.md

 ```

 All the persian and arabic characters will render using the 'Vazir' font.
-You should change your western numerals ([0-9]) to eastern numerals [۰-۹].
+You should change your western numeral characters ([0-9]) to eastern numerals [۰-۹].

 ## changing the font

-As KaTeX calculates the character sizes statically (at the compile time)
+As KaTeX calculates the character sizes statically (at compile time)
-using a new font for your formulas is not as easy as changing a font of a css class.
+using a new font for your formulas is not as easy as changing the font of a css class.
 To change the font of Persian and Arabic characters and numerals
 you need to first calculate the character metrics for your font and then provide the metrics and fontName
 to the plugin as its second options paramter.